Square and SumUp offer similar products to small businesses, but as I've tested and reviewed them in the UK, I've seen crucial distinctions.

 So what are the card reader options here?

-SumUp’s Air reader connects to an iPhone, iPad or Android tablet or smartphone with SumUp App.
-It uses the mobile device’s internet connection to process payments online and keep transactions synced in the cloud.
+SumUp's Air reader connects to an iPhone, iPad or Android tablet or smartphone with SumUp's free or paid POS app.
+It uses the mobile device's internet connection to process payments, syncing transactions in the cloud.
 SumUp Air has a flat glass keypad for PIN entry and accepts chip and contactless card payments.

 Square Reader also connects to an app on a compatible mobile device with any of the Square POS apps downloaded: the free Point of Sale (iPad, iPhone or Android), Square for Restaurants (iPad only), Retail (iPad or iPhone) or Appointments (iOS or Android).